ksakiyama/example-rust-twitter/README.md

 This is a example of Twitter CLI client written in Rust.

 This is my very practice Rust project.<br>
 I thought that programming in Rust was very hard for me because I didn't understand Rust's strong type safe system.
-I wrote my first code, the compiler often showed me a lot of warnings and errors😅<br>
+I wrote my first code, the compiler often gave me a lot of warnings and errors😅<br>
 It took longer than I thought, I developed a small Twitter client using Rust.
 Rust had grown on me😍

 I published my source code on Github.<br>